 There is always more than one problem in a story, and most of the time there’s more than three going on.
 These extra problems are called subplots and not all of them are reserved for the main character.

 See how many subplots you can find as you watch your movie.
-For instance, in Wonder, each of the secondary characters have their own problem that has to be solved by the end of the movie.
+For instance, in Wonder, each of the secondary characters has their own problem that has to be solved by the end of the movie.
 Like his sister needs to find new friends and his mom has to find her life again now that she’s not teaching Auggie.

 5. Are there any unique visuals that stand out to you?

 One of the bonuses to watching the movie version, instead of reading the book, is seeing things in the story.
-These fun extras are things that you can consider adding to your story descriptions to add interest for your readers.
+These fun extras are things that you can consider adding to your story descriptions to add interest to your readers.

 For instance, Auggie has an astronaut themed bedroom and the director tied his love for Star Wars throughout the movie with little cameos here and there.